rollins-cms/mat310-spr20/sprint0/sprint0.md

    * Get an account on Trello.com.
 Google "Scrum for Trello" and "Burndown for Trello" and install both these extensions.

 ## Team Requirements:
-   * Set up a shared board on Trello with your tasks for Sprint 1.
-Add me to your board, too (user id: vsummet)
+   * Set up a shared board on Trello with your tasks for Sprint 0.
+Add me to your board, too (user id: valeriesummet)
    * Complete this [problem set](./sprint0_prob_set.pdf).

 # Resources: